wasp-lang/wasp/web/docs/auth/overview.md

 ## Protecting a page with `authRequired`

-When you declare a `page` you can provide it with `authRequired` property.
+When declaring a page, you can set the `authRequired` property.

-If you set it to `true`, only authenticated users will be able to access this page.
-Unauthenticated users will be redirected to a route defined by `onAuthFailedRedirectTo` property within `app.auth`.
+If you set it to `true`, only authenticated users can access the page.
+Unauthenticated users are redirected to a route defined by the `app.auth.onAuthFailedRedirectTo` field.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">